-Guyana is a small low income country.
-The third smallest country in South America after Suriname and Uruguay, it has about 800,000 inhabitants.
-It is the third poorest country in the Western Hemisphere, after Haiti and Nicaragua, with a per capita GNP of approximately US$3,847 (2013).
+Guyana is a low income country, and the third smallest country in South America after Suriname and Uruguay, with about 800,000 inhabitants.
+It is the third poorest country in the Western Hemisphere, after Haiti and Nicaragua, with a per capita GDP of approximately US$3,763 (2014)

 Guyana generates a large share of its economic activity from agriculture and natural resources sectors.
 In 1993, the traditional sectors of sugar, rice and bauxite accounted for 30.4 percent of Guyana’s GDP and 57.7 percent of the country’s export earnings.
-Despite progress in diversifying the economy, the mining sector accounts for 11 percent of GDP, and the agriculture sector for 20 percent of GDP (including the sugar sector contributing 4 percent to GDP).
-These sectors also continued to be the largest source of direct employment across the country.
-The contribution of the gold sector more than doubled during the last decade.
+Progress in diversifying the economy, resulted in tthe agriculture sector accounting for 20 percent of GDP, and still accounts for a large share of the country’s economy.
+The contribution of the gold sector, which now approximate 10 percent of GDP has doubled since mid-2000s [These sectors provide the largest source of direct employment across the country.

-Over the last eight years, Guyana’s economic performance has significantly stabilized, expanding by an average of 4 percent per annum.
+Between 2006 and 2013, Guyana’s economic performance has significantly stabilized, expanding by an average of 4.7 percent per annum.
 This can be partly explained by the commodity boom, favoring its base of extractive industries along with significant foreign direct investment (FDI).
 The timely introduction of a Value Added Tax (VAT) and the implementation of debt relief agreements, under the Heavily Indebted Poor Countries Initiative (HIPC) along with the Multilateral Debt Relief Agreements Initiative (MDRI) have contributed to Guyana’s macroeconomic resurgence.

-The economic outlook for Guyana is broadly positive.
-Growth is projected to remain strong, averaging about 4 percent per year over the medium-term.
+Real GDP growth is projected to fluctuate within the range of 3 percent to 5 percent during 2015-2018.
 Economic activities will be driven by continued investments in primary industries.
-Potential offshore and hydro-energy projects may also attract foreign investment and boost growth.
+Potential offshore and hydro-energy projects may also attract foreign investment and further boost growth.
 Inflation is expected to remain relatively subdued.
 Nonetheless, volatile commodity prices represent a significant risk.